-Two methods of resetting operation are available: "Timed" and "Instantaneous" (refer to the INVERSE TOC CURVE CHAR-ACTERISTICS section for details on curve setup, trip times and reset operation).
+Two methods of resetting operation are available: "Timed" and "Instantaneous" (refer to the Inverse TOC Curves Characteristic sub-section earlier for details on curve setup, trip times and reset operation).
 When the element is blocked, the time accumulator will reset according to the reset characteristic.
 For example, if the element reset characteristic is set to "Instantaneous" and the element is blocked, the time accumulator will be cleared immediately.

 The PHASE TOC1 PICKUP setting can be dynamically reduced by a voltage restraint feature (when enabled).
-This is accomplished via the multipliers (Mvr) corresponding to the phase-phase voltages of the voltage restraint characteristic curve (see the figure below); the pickup level is calculated as 'Mvr' times the PICKUP setting.
+This is accomplished via the multipliers (Mvr) corresponding to the phase-phase voltages of the voltage restraint characteristic curve (see the figure below); the pickup level is calculated as 'Mvr' times the PHASE TOC1 PICKUP setting.
 If the voltage restraint feature is disabled, the pickup level always remains at the setting value.